Research Staff Interests

 Refereed Journal Articles

-Smith, K., Hodson, E. & Brown, T. (in press) 'Teaching educator changing perceptions of theory.'
+Smith, K., Hodson, E. & Brown, T. (2013) 'Teaching educator changing perceptions of theory.'
 Educational Action Research Journal available to preview here

-Smith, K., Hodson, E. & Brown, T. (in press) 'The discursive production of classroom mathematics.'
+Smith, K., Hodson, E. & Brown, T. (2013) 'The discursive production of classroom mathematics.'
 Mathematics Education Research Journal

 Brown, T., Heywood, D., Solomon, Y., and Zagorianakos, A. (2012) 'Experiencing the space we share: rethinking subjectivity and objectivity.'
 ZDM - The International Journal on Mathematics Education online here